-The wild-romantic Gleirsch Gorge in the Karwendel Nature Park narrates about periods of time long gone by.
+The wild-romantic Gleirsch Gorge in the Karwendel Nature Park narrates about periods of time long gone by

 Image gallery: Gleirsch Gorge

-In the Olympic Region of Seefeld, in the south east of Scharnitz in the Karwendel Alpine Park, there is an impressive natural phenomenon, which is the Gleirsch Gorge.
-Once upon a time tree trunks were transported along this gorge in the Karwendel mountain chain, while today it represents a popular hiking destination.
+In the south east of Scharnitz there is an impressive natural phenomenon, which is the Gleirsch Gorge.
+Once upon a time tree trunks were transported along this gorge, while today it represents a popular hiking destination.
+From a geologic point of view, the Gleirsch Gorge (Gleirschklamm) is a particularly interesting place - the grey-white rock layers date back to the Triassic and the Jurassic.

 Contact info